 Following the tragedy of the 2013 marathon bombings, Mass General was fortunate to receive 40 guaranteed entries from the Boston Athletic Association to create an Emergency Response Marathon Team.
-For the second straight year, thanks to John Hancock, Mass General will have 40 spots for runners on the Emergency Response Marathon Team.
+For the fifth straight year, thanks to John Hancock, Mass General will have 40 spots for runners on the Emergency Response Marathon Team.
 The funds raised provide critical support for emergency care, disaster relief and disaster preparedness training at Mass General, efforts that benefit victims worldwide.

 Team runners raise money to ensure that Mass General is ready for the next disaster – man-made or natural.
 Marathon funds support the training and resources needed to develop a carefully, integrated response that spans multiple departments throughout the hospital.